 Visual & Performing Arts Concentration

-Students in the VPAC program will prepare themselves for continued study and artistic growth, no matter their post-secondary plans.
+The Visual and Performing Arts Concentration (VPAC) program is part of an arts curriculum known for its longstanding commitment to excellence and individual growth.
+It is offered for Upper School students who wish to undertake a deep and rigorous study in the arts.
+Members of VPAC participate in the academic exploration of their discipline by completing recommended classes and dedicating significant time each week to their work in the studio, theater, or rehearsal space.
+Additionally, they prepare themselves for continued study and artistic growth, no matter their post-secondary plans.
 Not every VPAC student will enter a specialized conservatory or university program in the arts after graduating from Potomac, but every student will acquire the skills, techniques, and confidence necessary for future artistic development.

-Visual Arts students
+VPAC Visual Arts

-- mount a solo art exhibition in the spring of senior year
+- Solo art exhibition in senior year